Venki309/venkatesh-portfolio/readme.md

 # Venkatesh Duddupudi – Technical Writer Portfolio

 Hi, I’m Venkatesh, a Senior Technical Writer with 9+ years of experience in API documentation, SaaS, and cybersecurity.
-I specialize in **OpenAPI/Swagger docs, DITA/XML authoring, structured content, and developer onboarding workflows**.
+I specialize in **DITA/XML authoring, structured content, OpenAPI/Swagger docs, and advanced documentation tools**.
 This portfolio highlights a few samples of my work, talks, and contributions.

 ---

-## 🔹 About Me
+## About Me
 - 9+ years of experience across Microsoft, Capgemini, Cyient, and F5 Networks.
 - Expertise in API documentation, automation, CI/CD workflows, and SaaS product docs.
 - Conference speaker at TechWriters Tribe on **Generating OpenAPI documentation with Redocly**.